How to Implement a Continuing Education Program at University

 Dr. Emily Carter: A Visionary Academic Leader

-Dr. Emily Carter’s Quest for the Perfect University Solution
+Dr. Emily Carter’s Search for the Right University Model

-Below, we review the three main options she’s considering.
+Below, we look at the three main paths she is considering.

 Option 1.
 Independent LMS Implementation